vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/command.md

 This means you can use:

-- `yarn docs:dev` starts the development server
+- `pnpm docs:dev` starts the development server
-- `yarn docs:build` builds the project and outputs
+- `pnpm docs:build` builds the project and outputs
-- `yarn docs:clean-dev` to clear cache and start development server
+- `pnpm docs:clean-dev` to clear cache and start development server

 :::